antonporsbjer/master-thesis/README.md

 There are also many warnings that appear that are related to the Crowd files when you try to build the application.
 Since there are several different warnings, I will not display them all here.
 To find them go to [File --> BuildSettings --> Build ] and choose a destination folder for the build.
 The warnings will appear in the console window of Unity.

-However There are also Warnings that appear when you run the project:
+However there are also warnings that appear when you run the project:
   - "The referenced script (Unknown) on this Behaviour is missing!
 UnityEngine.Resources:LoadAll (string)
 Spawner:init (UnityEngine.GameObject&,UnityEngine.GameObject&,Agent&,MapGen/map&,System.Collections.Generic.List`1<Agent>&,UnityEngine.Vector2,UnityEngine.Vector2,single,bool,bool,single,single,single,single) (at Assets/Scripts/Spawner.cs:60)